0xalexbel/mrklar/README.md

 # mrklar (Merkle Archive)
-A minimal network archive using Merkle proof written in full Rust.
+A minimal network archive using Merkle proof written in pure Rust.

 The project consists of the following rust crates.
 - `mrklar`: the server crate